em-cl/IoT-Project/README.md

 >DHT11

-The green areas indicates the changes in temperature and humidity, the yellow and magenta lines shows the adjustable thresholds where automatic notifications are sent via mail when measurments exceeds them. the cache size "number of measurements" is adjustable.
-There is a second notificationhandler that triggers on the  BatchSaved notification published event, that logs to debug output and console.
+The green areas indicate the changes in temperature and humidity, the yellow and magenta lines shows the adjustable thresholds where automatic notifications are sent via mail when measurements exceeds them. the cache size "number of measurements" is adjustable.
+There is a second notification handler that triggers on the  BatchSaved notification published event, that logs to debug output and console.
 ![image](https://github.com/em-cl/IoT-Project/assets/76754841/0389999e-1730-4b56-abc4-ef3c61c115da)

 >HW-040.

-The dash board for the rotoary encoder shows X time and Y number of measurements.
+The dashboard for the rotary encoder shows X time and Y number of measurements.
 ![image](https://github.com/em-cl/IoT-Project/assets/76754841/bd3ce31e-9370-4152-9273-281d462152a3)

 **Database**